DivyankRawat/DivyankRawat/README.md

 <h2 align="center"><img src="https://raw.githubusercontent.com/DivyankRawat/DivyankRawat/main/Black%20Minimal%20Motivation%20Quote%20LinkedIn%20Banner.png"></h2>

 <h2>About me</h2>
 I am Divyank Rawat and I'm a Web Dveloper.
-LinkedIn](https://www.linkedin.com/in/divyank-singh-rawat).
-I am very keen to learn new languages, frameworks and tools used in dvelopment and use them to either create something useful or to provide a better version of something already developed.
+LinkedIn : (https://www.linkedin.com/in/divyank-singh-rawat).
+I am very keen to learn new languages, frameworks and tools used in development and use them to either create something useful or to provide a better version of something already developed.

 ⚡ Fun fact: Anyone can connect with me, with good music and a cup of Coffee.
-💬 Ask me anything, I will be more than happy to help :D Anyone can connect with me, with good music and a cup of Coffee
+💬 Ask me anything, I will be more than happy to help :D

 Languages
 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)